avivsabilal29/Serial-Data-Visualizer-/serial_data_visualizer_qt/README.md

 ### 5. Using the Application
 Refer to the **documentation** folder in the main repository for detailed guidance on application features and usage instructions.

+### 6. Installer for the Application
+If you find installing Qt Creator and its dependencies too complicated or resource-intensive, you can simply use the pre-built application.
+Navigate to the installer folder in the main repository and follow the instructions in the **installer** folder to use the application directly.

 ---

 ### Notes